nest-desktop/nest-desktop/docs/deployer/deploy-openshift.rst

 **Build NEST Desktop on EBRAINS**

-First, copy command line from the web console of ``https://okd-dev.hbp.eu`` and enter in terminal to login via oc:
+First, copy the command line from the web console of ``https://okd-dev.hbp.eu`` and enter in terminal to login via oc:

 .. code-block:: bash

   oc login https://okd-dev.hbp.eu:443 --token=<TOKEN>

-Get status of current project:
+Get the status of the current project:

 .. code-block:: bash